 It goes without saying, even if just for the sake not having to squint all day, you’ll need a pair of sunglasses this summer.
 There’s a sunglasses design for every face shape so there’s no excuse for not having a decent pair of shades.

-There’s no doubt you’re going to need a few T-shirts during the summer because let’s face it, as much as you’ll want to be topless all season, that’s probably not ideal.
+There’s no doubt you’re going to need a few T-shirts during the summer, because let’s face it, as much as you’ll want to be topless all season, that’s probably not ideal.
 Keep them light and made of cotton if possible.
 Try out a few designs and have some that are patterned, but plain colours work really well alongside the classic white tee – everyone needs at least one in their wardrobe.
 To liven things up, choose a top that has some kind of embroidery on it.
 This way you have extra detail that’s not too loud.

 I know we’ve been looking at trousers here, but there’s no doubt that shorts will play an important part in your summer wardrobe.
-Whether they’re for something practical like swimming, or need to be more fashionable to wear in the day, you need a few pairs of shorts to make the most of the good weather.
+Whether they’re for something practical like swimming, or they need to be more fashionable to wear in the day, you need a few pairs of shorts to make the most of the good weather.
 You can mix it up with chino or jean shorts and also swim shorts.

 No one wants a burnt forehead or the sun in your eyes constantly, so a cap in the summer is an essential.
-They may not suit everyone but if you can get it right, a cap is the perfect addition to your summer outfit.
+They may not suit everyone, but if you can get it right, a cap is the perfect addition to your summer outfit.
 You can mix it up, but a white or light coloured cap can help keep the sun’s rays out of your way.

 Summer days can be long and they bleed into the night just as easily, so you have to be prepared.
 To avoid bulging pockets you can get a decent light backpack for the summer.
 A bag saves you the hassle of having to fit all of your belongings into your chino or trouser pockets.
-Plus it’s a good place to stuff in a jacket for when it gets later into the night.
+Plus, it’s a good place to stuff in a jacket for when it gets later into the night.

 The Best Trousers for Men This Summer